Title IX and Interpersonal Violence Response Office

 During this time, it is very important that we practice the promotion of social distancing and rely on the advice of health experts.
-Thus, Title IX Office employees are working remotely from 8:30 a.m. – 5:00 p.m. from their homes each business day until further notice.
-If you need assistance please send an email to Kate Lawson, Chief Title IX Officer at firstname.lastname@example.org or leave a voice message at (513) 745-3046.
+Thus, Title IX and Interpersonal Violence Response Office employees are working remotely from 8:30 a.m. – 5:00 p.m. from their homes each business day until further notice.
+If you need assistance please send an email to Kate Lawson, Title IX and Interpersonal Violence Response Coordinator at firstname.lastname@example.org or leave a voice message at (513) 745-3046.
 We will be checking our voicemail and email regularly.

 Knowledge.
 Accountability.
 Care.